Jealousy in Open Relationships: The Alarm Bell, Not the Arsonist

 5) Nervous System State: Jealousy Loves Sleep Deprivation

-Your jealousy threshold is lower when you’re:
+Your jealousy threshold tends to drop when your overall capacity is depleted—especially when you’re:

 stressed

-tired
+tired / sleep-deprived

-hungry
+hungry / under-fueled

 overwhelmed